Geometric inequalities and the Alexandrov-Bakelman-Pucci technique: The Sobolev inequality for manifolds with nonnegative Ricci curvature

 \begin{theorem}[cf. \cite{Agostiniani-Fogagnolo-Mazzieri}, \cite{Brendle3}, \cite{Cordero-Erausquin-McCann-Schmuckenschlager}] Let $(M,g)$ be a complete noncompact manifold of dimension $n$ with nonnegative Ricci curvature.
 Let $D$ be a compact domain in $M$ with boundary $\partial D$.
 Then $|\partial D| \geq n \, |B^n|^{\frac{1}{n}} \, \theta^{\frac{1}{n}} \, |D|^{\frac{n-1}{n}}$, where $\theta$ denotes the asymptotic volume ratio of $(M,g)$. \end{theorem}

 In the three-dimensional case, Theorem \ref{Riemannian.isoperimetric.inequality} was proved by Agostiniani, Fogagnolo, and Mazzieri (cf. \cite{Agostiniani-Fogagnolo-Mazzieri}, Theorem 6.1).
-Their proof builds on an argument due to Huisken and uses geometric flows.
+Their proof is based on an argument due to Huisken \cite{Huisken} and uses mean curvature flow.
 In \cite{Brendle3}, we gave a proof of Theorem \ref{Riemannian.isoperimetric.inequality} in all dimensions based on the Alexandrov-Bakelman-Pucci technique.
 Finally, Balogh and Krist\'aly \cite{Balogh-Kristaly} observed that Theorem \ref{Riemannian.isoperimetric.inequality} can alternatively be deduced from the Riemannian interpolation inequality of Cordero-Erausquin, McCann, and Schmuckenschl\"ager \cite{Cordero-Erausquin-McCann-Schmuckenschlager}.

 Theorem \ref{Riemannian.isoperimetric.inequality} is a special case of the following Sobolev inequality.

 \begin{theorem} Let $(M,g)$ be a complete noncompact manifold of dimension $n$ with nonnegative Ricci curvature.
 Let $D$ be a compact domain in $M$ with boundary $\partial D$, and let $f$ be a positive smooth function on $D$.
 Then